darksideoftheshmoo/rcell2/README.md

 ```

-# Cell-ID & new R-Shiny tools for cytometry data
+# New R-Shiny tools for cytometry data

-This package also bundles the CellID image segmentation and analysis program, for microscopy of yeast cells.
-Utility functions are provided to generate single-cell data from microscopy images and import it directly into R. Optionally, you may specify a path to a Cell-ID binary already installed on your system.

 An R-Shiny app will help users filter data graphically, with live image previews.
 While the image part may be tailored for data from fluorescence microscopy experiments, the graphical filter in this app is general purpose (i.e. useful in standard cell cytometry).

 There is also another small app to "tag" single cells in the dataset with user defined options.

+See:

+  * `?rcell2::rcell2::shinyCell()`
+  * `?rcell2::rcell2::tagCell()`
+  * `?rcell2::rcell2::plotApp()`

+# New kmeans filtering functions

+The kmeans algotrithm helps filter cells based on clustering of CellID's variables computed from morphological and fluorescence information.

+Use k-means and check out images of cells in each cluster.
+Then, filter them easily by cluster number.

+See: `?rcell2::kmeans_clustering`

-## Todo
+# Todo

 * Plot of a 2D grid of "representative" single cell images in a scatterplot (similar to EBImage).
 * Generic shiny function for filtering points in a custom ggplot (done!).